KajaDey/INF112Poker/README.md

 --------------------------- http://wheels-cards.wc.lt/ ---------------------------

-*Backgrund is made by Josten
+*Background is made by Jostein